 Compare Furtwängler’s reading with two other conductors, both generally considered to be among the greatest of the 20th century – Carlos Kleiber (1930-2004) and Arturo Toscanini (1867-1957).
 Toscanini is usually thought to favor fast tempos, but in his 1938 performance with the BBC Symphony he takes almost two minutes more than Furtwängler to traverse the final movement.
 But it’s not just time that distinguishes Furtwängler from the other two, and indeed virtually everyone else, it’s the energy and passion that he has and which the rest neglect.
 Peter Gutmann in his notes on this work sums up Furtwängler’s superiority as follows: “But standing apart from all the others is Wilhelm Furtwängler…Furtwängler fully internalizes the work and then regenerates it with vast spontaneity, yet driven by searching intelligence and thorough control, producing a commanding personal statement that manages to enhance, rather than overwhelm, the splendor of Brahms.
 The finale, in particular, is terrifying in its extremes and persistent drive, an experience on record never equaled before or since, and an enduring testament to an utterly unique work of genius by both composer and artist.”

 Kleiber’s interpretation is fine and only pales when compared to Furtwängler’s.
 Toscanini’s conducting sounds almost torpid when matched to his German coeval.
-The 4 CD, pictured above, set contains all four Brahms symphonies, the 2nd Piano Concerto, and extra 4th movement of the 1st Symphony and two version of the Haydn variations.
+The 4 CD set, pictured above, contains all four Brahms symphonies, the 2nd Piano Concerto, and an extra 4th movement of the 1st Symphony and two version of the Haydn variations.
 It’s a must for any Brahms lover.
 Furtwängler’s Brahms is revelatory.

 A bonus – here’s the finale of Brahms’ 2nd symphony another movement that rarely gets the energy it demands.
 Furtwängler is as compelling here as in the 4th Symphony.
 This recording was made in Vienna in January 1945.
 Immediately following it, the conductor fled from the Nazis to Switzerland.
 The obvious question is what took him so long?